 Sortation efficiency and workplace safety are not opposites.
-In fact, ergonomics is per definition about ensuring both efficient and safe interaction between people and items through design.
+In fact, ergonomics is, by definition, about ensuring through design both the efficient and safe interaction between people and items.

 While it’s human nature to work at varying speeds, during a workday for example, automated systems never rest or slow down.
 Ergonomics can help support workflows that can be performed at a moderate pace over a longer period of time without exhaustion.

 Ergonomics research also contribute to the innovation of sortation systems themselves.
-For example, when calculating the right ergonomically position for a new type of sortation system, we at BEUMER Group found that a certain movement performed by operators when handling rest mail parcels, could in fact also optimise the position of parcels for camera or scanner recording.
-This reduced the number of “no-reads” in the system, enabling both more automated sortation and less physical handling of problematic parcels.
+For example, when calculating the right ergonomic position for a new type of sortation system, we at BEUMER Group found that a certain movement performed by operators when handling rest mail parcels, could in fact also optimise the position of parcels for camera or scanner recording.
+This reduced the number of “no reads” in the system, enabling both more automated sortation and less physical handling of problematic parcels.

 At the heart of operations at distribution hubs is the automated parcel processing system.
 At any point where human operators interface with the machine, whether physically or virtually, there’s potential for optimisation, both in terms of efficiency and in terms of ensuring workflows that are ergonomically sound.
 Sometimes, just minor adjustments can make a world of difference for everyday workflows and efficiency on the larger scale.

 Newer sortation technology is not only increasing distribution capacity, it is also improving work environment quality.
 Such systems reduce the amount of heavy lifting, repeated movements and unnatural working positions.